Travel Channel: Original format

+Rebrand

-On October 1, 2018, Travel Channel revealed a new logo stylized as Trvl Channel, and shifted its programming to focus on "the paranormal, the unsolved, the creepy and terrifying", akin to its counterpart Destination America when they drifted to paranormal programming themselves full-time in mid-2017.
-Certain popular shows on Travel Channel that aired on there until 2018, such as Bizarre Foods, its spinoff series Bizarre Foods Delicious Destinations, Man v.
-Food, Food Paradise, Hotel Impossible, and Xtreme Waterparks have shifted over to airing on either Destination America or Cooking Channel.
+On October 1, 2018, Travel Channel revealed a new logo stylized as Trvl Channel, and shifted its programming to focus on "the paranormal, the unsolved, the creepy and terrifying".
+From 2015 to 2017, Destination America had undergone a similar shift to paranormal programming themselves.
+Certain Travel Channel shows (such as Bizarre Foods, its spinoff series Bizarre Foods Delicious Destinations, Man v.
+Food, Food Paradise, Hotel Impossible, and Xtreme Waterparks) would move to either Destination America or Cooking Channel.

 On January 12, 2021, it was reported that there were plans for selected Travel Channel programs to premiere exclusively on Discovery+ as timed exclusives.

 Programming

 Outside the United States

 On March 22, 2012, Scripps Networks Interactive announced that it had agreed to pay £65 million (equivalent to US$102.7 million) to acquire Travel Channel International Limited, the UK-based broadcaster which operates across the Europe, Middle East, Africa and Asia Pacific markets, but had no direct relation to the American television channel until then.
 The deal was completed on May 1, 2012, following regulatory approval.

+In Canada, Travel Channel's programming has aired on T+E, and later, DTour.